Scalars

 )

-You can adapt your schema to automatically use this scalar for all integers by using the scalar_overrides parameter
+You can adapt your schema to automatically use this scalar for all integers by adding int to the scalar_map :

 Tip